Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Comparison with the Nambu--Jona-Lasinio model

-The description of stellar matter cannot be done using the two-flavor formalism presented in this section, since strangeness is necessary to fulfill the Bodmer-Witten conjecture.
-However, both hybrid and pure quark matter stars with the quark phase described by the three-flavor NJL model and NJL with a vector interaction model have been described in several studies \cite{graeff,Lopes2016,Lopes2020}.
-It is worth noting, however, that these models do not produce stable quark matter at zero temperature and/or magnetic field \cite{njlstab}, but they can certainly describe the inner matter of a hybrid star \cite{Nature2020}, which is enough to justify the application of this type of model in theoretical studies, mainly the ones involving phase transitions \cite{graeff}.
+The description of stellar matter cannot be done using the two-flavor formalism presented in this section, since strangeness is necessary to fulfill the Bodmer-Witten conjecture (but it is still a possibility in the framework of quark-meson models, as pointed out in ref.~\cite{Chen}).
+Both hybrid and quark stars with vector NJL models have been described in several studies \cite{Lopes2020,Bla,Lenzi,Shao,Tk,Ciern,Sandoval}.
+It is worth noting, however, that these models do not produce stable quark matter at zero temperature and/or magnetic field \cite{njlstab}, but they can certainly describe the inner matter of a hybrid star \cite{Nature2020}, which is enough to justify the application of this type of model in theoretical studies, mainly the ones involving phase transitions.
 Increasing the vector term stiffens the equation of state, thus sustaining larger maximum stellar masses, but the macroscopic properties of the compact star depend strongly on the remaining parameter choice.
 As example, models used in ref. \cite{NJLv_stars} do not reach the 1.96 $M_\odot$ even for higher vector couplings ($G_v/G_s> 0.6$).
-Using a different parametrization as in ref. \cite{graeff}, the model is able to describe a quark star family with maximum mass $M=1.97$ $M_\odot$ and canonical star radius $R_{1.4}=11.05$ km, for $G_v/G_s=0.5$, a larger radii than the ones predicted by the MIT-type models discussed above.